 Address: 32-30, 36-34-32-30 Phan Boi Chau, Ben Thanh, HCMC

 Ben Thanh market is also an icon and a historical landmark of Ho Chi Minh city.
 The market was there even before the French invaded Gia Dinh citadel (the old name of Saigon/HCMC).
 In Vietnamese, “ben” means quay and “thanh” means citadel.
 The market was located close to a river quay which is the gateway for soldiers and visitors to enter Gia Dinh citadel.
 Both the quay and market were named “Ben Thanh”.
-The market was burnt to ground when the French took over, rebuilt by the French and relocated to its today’s location also by the French.
+The market was burnt to the ground when the French took over, rebuilt by the French and relocated to its today’s location also by the French.
 New Ben Thanh market was built in 1913 and finished in 1914.
 Until now, Ben Thanh market is over a hundred years old and has become one of the “must-see” attractions of HCMC.

 The latest version of this market has 12 sub-gates and 4 main gates facing four big roads.
 The south gate or the main gate is where you can find silk, clothing and dried foodstuff.
 North gate has fresh food, flowers, and fruits.
 East gate is full of cosmetic shops and confectionaries and lastly, the west gate with full of footwear, handicrafts and souvenirs….
 The food area is large and you can find many northern dishes like com tam (broken rice), hu tieu, banh canh… and even dishes from other regions.
 However, the food here is not cheap at all.

 Ben Thanh market is quite touristy therefore it’s organized and clean.
 There is a wide variety of items and products here or probably everything.
-For the best shopping experience in Vietnam, know more about the bargain culture which at least will help you feel more confident.
+For the best shopping experience in Vietnam, know more about the bargaining culture which at least will help you feel more confident.